minhloc289/content-vector-pipeline/README.md

-# Assignment - Article Scraper and OpenAI Vector Store Uploader
+# Article Scraper and OpenAI Vector Store Uploader

 ## About